shopware5/devdocs/source/developers-guide/payment-plugin/index.md

     }

     if (!$success) {
-        //do errror handling like redirecting to error page }
+        //do error handling like redirecting to error page }
     // continue with saving order
     ...